Common Questions about CBD

 TOPICAL CREAMS – This localized method of absorption is for acute aches and pains in certain body parts.
 The skin receptors usually have a low absorption rate, so creams can take up to an hour for peak effectiveness and should be used abundantly.

 EDIBLES – Chewable edibles have to go all the way through the digestive system, before entering the bloodstream and subsequently taking effect.
 This process can span 30, 60, and even 90+ minutes, depending on other factors.
 Generally speaking, taking your CBD gummy about one hour before you want the effects to kick in is a safe bet.
 However, you may notice the impact a little sooner.
-It typically comes down to a few factors (plus a couple of unknown variables):
+It typically comes down to a few factors including your weight, what food you have in your system, metabolism, (plus a couple of unknown variables).

 - Empty or full stomach – Your CBD gummy has to be fully digested and absorbed before you’ll notice any benefits.
 If your stomach is full of non-CBD foods, the digestive system must work harder and longer before it breaks everything down.
 On an empty stomach, however, your CBD gummy is the only thing to dissolve.

 - Metabolism – Your metabolism is a set of invaluable bodily processes, including converting food to proteins, acids, carbohydrates, and energy for your cells to function.
 In this case, your CBD gummy is one of the many things that your body breaks down.
 With a faster metabolism, you’ll more quickly absorb the CBD properties of your edible.

 - Body composition – Your body is full of variable factors that can influence how you process and absorb CBD extract.
 This includes:

 - Bodyweight and mass – Heavier people often require more CBD extract to feel the same effects.
 In turn, it takes longer to process this higher CBD concentration.